May 31, 2016

 • The goal for the day is achieved

-• One is happy to make a checkmark in the calendar
+• One is happy to make a check mark in the calendar

-• After a week, one looks at the calendar and is pleased with several checkmarks
+• After a week, one looks at the calendar and is pleased with several check marks

 • After the first repetitions, the first positive changes become noticeable

-• Motivation additionally increases
+• Motivation rises additionally

-• After many repetitions, a habit forms
+• After many iterations, a habit forms

 Documentation tools for your participants

-The classic variant: paper and pen
+The classic variant: Paper and pen

 notizblock ziele dokumentieren